LESSON PLAN

 Additional examples of MY HERO Poetry on Screen - Celebrating Poetry in Film

 The MY HERO Project is inviting you to submit a video of yourself reading a poem that speaks to this new era we are in.
 It can be poetry of dissent, poetry of resistance or poetry that lifts us up to face these times.
 It can be feminist, inclusive or humorous.
 It can be a song.
-If you are a more ambitious filmmaker, The MY HERO Project is adding a new prize to The MY HERO International Film Festival, Poetry on Screen.
+If you are a more ambitious filmmaker, The MY HERO Project has added a prize to The MY HERO International Film Festival, Poetry on Screen.
 The award will honor a filmmaker for the best translation of poetry to film.

 Poetry on Screen